BrightspaceUI/core/components/inputs/docs/input-date-time.md

 ## Timezone

 The `input-date-time` and `input-date-time-range` components expect input in UTC (`YYYY-MM-DDTHH:mm:ss.sssZ`).
-These components will convert values automatically to the user's timezone to display the date/time to them, and then will provide the value back in UTC.
-No timezone conversions are needed.
+These components will convert values automatically to the user's time zone to display the date/time to them, and then will provide the value back in UTC.
+No time zone conversions are needed.

-The `input-date`, `input-date-range`, `input-time`, and `input-time-range` components do not handle timezone and so require the input to be in the user's timezone (if applicable), which corresponds to the user's timezone as specified in their account settings.
+The `input-date`, `input-date-range`, `input-time`, and `input-time-range` components do not handle time zone and so require the input to be in the user's time zone (if applicable), which corresponds to the user's time zone as specified in their account settings.
 The consumer of the component will need to handle any necessary UTC to local to UTC conversions.
 The following methods can be used for these conversions:
-* `getLocalDateTimeFromUTCDateTime(utcDateTime)` (where `utcDateTime` is the date/time in the format `YYYY-MM-DDTHH:mm:ss.sssZ`) returns the date/time in the format `YYYY-MM-DDTHH:mm:ss.sss` in the user's local timezone
+* `getLocalDateTimeFromUTCDateTime(utcDateTime)` (where `utcDateTime` is the date/time in the format `YYYY-MM-DDTHH:mm:ss.sssZ`) returns the date/time in the format `YYYY-MM-DDTHH:mm:ss.sss` in the user's local time zone
-* `getUTCDateTimeFromLocalDateTime(localDate, localTime)` (where `localDate` and `localTime` are the date and time in the user's local timezone) returns the date/time in the format `YYYY-MM-DDTHH:mm:ss.sssZ` in UTC
+* `getUTCDateTimeFromLocalDateTime(localDate, localTime)` (where `localDate` and `localTime` are the date and time in the user's local time zone) returns the date/time in the format `YYYY-MM-DDTHH:mm:ss.sssZ` in UTC